The Edmonton and Area Land Trust lands are open to the public, for everyone to enjoy on foot.

 Stay on designated trail systems.

 Keep your dogs on a leash from April 1 - July 15 to protect young vulnerable wildlife, including ground nesting birds, fledglings, small mammals, and fawns and calves.
 Outside of these dates, always carry a leash, in case you encounter wildlife or other visitors.
 Clean up after your dogs.
+Please note that dogs are not permitted at Bunchberry Meadows Conservation Area.

 Off-Highway Vehicles, including ATVs, quads, snowmobiles, dirt bikes, and other motorized vehicles are not allowed due to the negative impacts they have on the landscape, particularly erosion, soil compaction, spreading invasive plant seeds, fire risk, and noise disturbance.